 The mission of Eban House is to serve as a welcoming and safe place for Black students at Williams College.
-Through a shared living experience, Black students and/or students committed to anti-black racism will be able to form, establish, and maintain a robust community that will allow for social, emotional, and academic support from one another and the Community Coordinators of the house.
+Through a shared living experience, Black students and/or students committed to fighting against anti-black racism will be able to form, establish, and maintain a robust community that will allow for social, emotional, and academic support from one another and the Community Coordinators of the house.
 Eban House also seeks to work in collaboration with the Black Student Union and other Black MinCo groups to promote conversations and activities that will allow for cultural and intellectual enlightenment surrounding Black folks at Williams and around the world.

 Residents of Eban House will abide by the following living customs to ensure positive and healthy relationships with other members of the house:

 - Clean up after yourself in any shared setting

 - Residents should attend at least 2 house programs a semester

 - Use CC as a resource to mediate and resolve conflicts between residents

 The International House was created in order to enhance the experience of International students at Williams.
 There is no prerequisite of being an international student to apply for the International House.
 This house is open to all students who wish to assist in our mission and cultivate a safe community for international students — a home away from home, for all who seek it!